CliMA/ClimaAnalysis.jl/YO.md

   assert `==`.
 The obvious `sum(A .* w; dims) ./ sum(w; dims)` is **wrong**: `w`
   has the block's shape only along the weighted axis, so the denominator is short by the product of the sizes of the other grouped dimensions.
+- `_match_eltype` narrows the weights to the data's precision.
+Dimensions read from NetCDF are `Float64` even when the data is `Float32`, so `cosd.(g.lat)` is `Float64` and the plain `nanmean(A, W)` promotes the whole result — a `Float32` variable comes back `Float64` at twice the memory.
+Narrowing only ever applies to floating-point data: the `AbstractArray` fallback leaves `Float64` weights alone on integer data, where converting them would be catastrophic.

 `weights` is a function of the group returning anything broadcastable against the block: